kadimetla/doc-adk-training/training/module04-llmagent-deep-dive/lab-solution.md

     From your `adk-training` directory, run the `adk web` command, specifying the new agent's folder.

     ```shell
-    adk web pirate-translator-agent
+    adk web haiku-poet-agent
     ```

-2.  **Interact with Captain Coder:**
+2.  **Interact with the Haiku Poet:**

     *   Open the Dev UI in your browser (`http://127.0.0.1:8080`).
-    *   Try sending the messages from our examples:
+    *   Try sending the topics from our examples:
-        *   "Hello, how are you?"
+        *   "I'm having trouble with my computer."
-        *   "My computer is not working."
+        *   "The weather is so nice today!"
-    *   Now, try your own messages and see how the agent responds:
+    *   Now, try your own topics and see how the agent responds:
-        *   "I need to go to the grocery store."
+        *   "My favorite food is pizza."
-        *   "Can you help me with my homework?"
-(Notice how it follows the constraint to only translate, not help).
+        *   "Can you tell me the capital of France?"
+(Notice how it follows the constraint to only provide a haiku, not answer the question).
-        *   "That's a cool trick."
+        *   "Learning to code is fun."

 ### Challenge Yourself

 Now that you've seen how to change the agent's persona, try creating a new one!
 1. Stop the `adk web` server (`Ctrl+C`).
+2. Duplicate the `haiku-poet-agent` directory and give it a new name.
-2. Open your `agent.py` or `root_agent.yaml` file again.
+3. Open your `agent.py` or `root_agent.yaml` file in the new directory.
-3. Change the `instruction` to create a completely different character.
+4. Change the `instruction` to create a completely different character.
 How about a formal Shakespearean poet, a futuristic robot, or a pessimistic philosopher?
-4. Relaunch the server and test your new creation!
+5. Relaunch the server and test your new creation!

 ### Lab Summary